vaibhavmishra-sde/smart-grid-energy-controller/README.md

 A software-only industrial IoT platform that simulates energy sensors and virtual breakers.
 No physical hardware or cloud account is required.

-## Day 1 status

-The local foundation provides Docker Compose services for Mosquitto, Redis, PostgreSQL, the Node.js API, a simulator placeholder, and a React/Vite operations-center shell.

 ## Run locally